kstenerud/streamux/README.md

 A minimalist, asynchronous, multiplexing, request-response protocol.

-This is a protocol between peers.
-Each side may act in both a client and a server role, sending requests and responding to requests.
+### Features

+* Minimal Overhead (2 or 4 bytes per message, depending on configuration)
+* Multiplexing (multiple data streams can be sent across a single channel)
+* Asynchronous (client is informed asynchronously upon completion or error)
+* Interruptible (requests may be canceled)
+* Floating roles (both peers can operate as client and server at the same time)

-This protocol functions as a low level multiplexing, asynchronous, interruptible message chunking layer.
-It is expected that a more application-specific messaging protocol will be layered on top of it.
-Even something simple like using JSON objects for message contents would work fine.
+It is expected that a more application-specific messaging protocol will be layered on top of this protocol.
+Even something simple like using JSON objects for message contents would work.

 General Operation
 -----------------

 Upon establishing a connection, each peer sends an initiator request and response, and then begins normal communications.
-Communication is asynchronous after one peer has sent an initiator response.
+Communication is asynchronous after the peer has sent an initiator response.
 A typical session might look something like this:

 | Peer X             | Peer Y             |
 | ------------------ | ------------------ |